hknd23/DeepLearningCausal/README.md

 ![](tutorial_files/figure-gfm/visualstnn-1.png)<!-- -->
 ![](tutorial_files/figure-gfm/visualstnn-2.png)<!-- -->

+The tutorial for `metalearner_deepneural` for the X-learner is

 #### Deep Neural Networks for PATT-C Estimator
 The function `PATTC_deepneural` estimates the PATT from the PATT-C model for experimental data (in settings with noncompliance) using deep neural networks.
 The tutorial in the example below shows thw applicability of this function for a small number of observations using both the survey response dataset in Example 1 and the WVS response dataset in Example 2.